 Since 2007, the THC has researched Palmito Ranch Battlefield NHL and engaged in national and regional partnership development focused on increasing interpretation at this historic site.
 Palmito Ranch Battlefield NHL, near Brownsville in southeastern Cameron County, lies in the Texas Tropical Trail Region, which showcases the heritage, natural beauty, and rich culture of South Texas for the benefit and enjoyment of Texans and travelers.

 Since 2008, the THC, in conjunction with the Palo Alto Battlefield National Historical Park, the U.S. Fish and Wildlife Service’s South Texas Refuge Complex, and with support from the Brownsville Historical Association, and the Cameron County Historical Commission, have worked together to increase visitorship to the battlefield.

 In an effort to continue the enhanced interpretation and preservation of the "Last Land Battle" of the American Civil War, the THC hosts Park Day at Palmito Ranch Battlefield National Historic Landmark.
-Park Day is an annual event sponsored by the Civil War Trust and History (formerly the History Channel), which seeks volunteers to clean and repair the grounds of Civil War battlefields.
-At each site, volunteers receive a free T-shirt and patches (while supplies last) and have the opportunity to hear historians interpret the battle.
+Park Day is an annual event sponsored by the Civil War Trust, which seeks volunteers to clean and repair the grounds of Civil War battlefields.
+At each site, volunteers receive a free T-shirt (while supplies last) and have the opportunity to hear historians interpret the battle.

 Exploring the Boundaries of Palmito Ranch Battlefield National Historic Landmark Radio Broadcast Repeater Project